hauzarn/hauzarn/README.md

-- 👋 Hi, I’m @hauzarn
+- 👋 Hi, I’m Mohau Ramasedi
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning SQL, Python, Excel, and PowerBI
 - 💞️ I’m looking to collaborate on data cleaning , visuallization
-- 📫 How to reach me https://www.reddit.com/u/Acrobatic_While6998/s/aOUyqTdGHC
+- 📫 You can connect with me on LinkedIn
 - 😄 Pronouns: Him/His/He
 - ⚡ Fun fact: Failure is an invitaton to be better!